-Here’s a true story about what you shouldn’t do.
+Here’s a true story about what you shouldn’t do as a salesperson.
 I was in a store in Hong Kong, looking for a wealth trigger to put into my office.
 I like to collect wealth triggers, items that I would associate with money and prosperity when I look at them.

 While I was browsing around the store, I found something I liked, and I was ready to buy it.
 The salesperson noticed my interest, took it from me, and started talking about what I was going to buy.
 I tried to signal him that I was ready to pay, but he kept talking in an attempt to sell me what I already wanted.

-I was in a rush to get to a meeting, so I thought I would go back to get it later.
-In the end, I didn’t.
-I left the store and actually I didn’t have time to return and make the purchase.
+I was in a rush to get to a meeting so I left the store.
+Although my intention was to return later, in the end, I didn’t have time to return and make the purchase.
 The salesperson actually talked me out of the sale because he didn’t recognize the buying signals.

 Watch this video about the five buying signals.

 When deciding if a prospect wants to buy, study their body language.
-If they are nodding, leaning closer to see the product better, looking more relaxed, or sounding increasingly excited, those are good signs.
+If they are nodding, leaning closer to see the product better, looking more relaxed, or sounding increasingly excited, those are good buying signals.

-If the prospect is asking specific questions about the product, they are signalling they want to buy.
+If the prospect is asking specific questions about the product, they are giving you buying signals.
 Questions they may ask include:

 - What sizes do you have?